schrockwell/bodyguard/README.md

 * `authorize/3` returns the tuple `{:ok, conn}` on success, and `{:error, :unauthorized}` on failure.
 * `authorize!/3` returns a modified `conn` on success, and will raise `Bodyguard.NotAuthorizedError` on failure.
 By default, this exception will cause Plug to return HTTP status code 403 Forbidden.
 * `scope/3` will call the appropriate `scope` function on your policy module for the current user
+* `permitted_attributes/3` will call the appropriate `permitted_attributes` function on your policy module for the current user
 * The `verify_authorized` plug will ensure that an authorization check was performed.
 It runs the check at the end of each action, immediately before returning the response, and will fail if authorization was not performed.
 * `mark_authorized/1` will explicitly force authorization to succeed